 Type 2 diabetes has become a major health issue in Mississippi.
-Thousands of adult Mississippians live with the complications of type 2 diabetes, including lower extremity amputations, end stage renal disease, blindness, loss of protective sensation, heart disease and premature death.
+Thousands of adult Mississippians live with the complications of type 2 diabetes, including amputations, serious liver disease, blindness, heart disease and premature death.

 Type 2 diabetes is preventable.
-You can delay or prevent the disease by starting with the small steps below.
+You can delay or prevent the disease by taking simple steps today.
+This web page will tell you about your risk and how to keep it low.

-Anyone 45 years old or older should consider getting tested for diabetes.
-If you are 45 or older and overweight, it is strongly recommended that you be tested.
+You are 45 years old or older.
+If you are also overweight, it is strongly recommended that you be screened for diabetes (a simple blood sugar test).

-- You have a parent, brother or sister with diabetes.
+- You have a family member (parent, brother or sister) with diabetes.

 - Your family background is African American, American Indian, Asian American, Pacific Islander, or Hispanic American/Latino.